(888) 595-9101 Call Now For Pricing and Availability

 Enter Your Location Below:

 As many as 9 million Americans have some form of Dementia.
 As our Baby Boomer generation ages, that number is expected in increase exponentially.
 Dementia is a result of physical changes in the brain, causing damage to brain cells.
 It is not transmitted.
 Dementia knows no socioeconomic or cross-cultural boundaries.
+This widespread condition impacts individuals and families across all walks of life, presenting a growing public health concern.

 Currently, 5% of the senior population over 65 years of age have some form of dementia.
 The number grows to 14% of seniors over 71 years of age.
 That number grows to over 30% at 85 years of age.
+These statistics underscore the increasing prevalence of dementia as people live longer, highlighting the importance of understanding its various forms.

 Millions of people will be diagnosed with some type of dementia this year.
 Dementia is incurable and irreversible.
 The life expectancy after diagnosis of dementia is 8-10 years.